biswajitfsd/opentext/README.md

 We recommend that you always use the PHP container's shell whenever you execute PHP, such as when installing and requiring new composer dependencies.

+## Automatic User Notification on Scan Completion

+When the scan has been completed, you should automatically notify the user based on a set of pre-defined rules.
+This is achieved by running a Symfony Command in the background inside the Docker container.
+The rules consist of triggers and actions that result from those triggers.
+The triggers could include:

+- **File Upload Completion:** Notify when a file upload is successfully completed.
+- **Scan Result Availability:** Notify when the results of a scan are available.
+- **Error Detection:** Notify if an error occurs during the scanning process.

+These rules are hard-coded into the application and are designed to ensure users are informed of important events in a timely manner.

+To execute the Symfony Command for checking scan status, use the following command: